mlum123/coronavirus-chatbot/README.md

 A chatbot that answers your questions about coronavirus.

+Here are some things you can ask me:

+- What are the symptoms of coronavirus?
+- How do I properly wear a mask?
+- How many coronavirus patients are currently hospitalized in California?
+- How many new coronavirus cases did the U.S. have today?
+- How many coronavirus patients in the U.S. have recovered?

+This web app is fully responsive!

 ## Technologies Used:

 React, JavaScript, Reactstrap to integrate Bootstrap components with React, CSS, Fetch API for making requests to Covid Tracking Project API, TensorFlow.js Universal Sentence Encoder